 a premier ski resort with plenty of terrain that’s covered in “Champagne Powder” - a term “Steamboat” created used to describe the light fluffy snow that falls in

 abundance.
-Steamboat has a rich Western history replete with cowboys, ranches
+"Ski" magazine" just released their 2019 survey and Steamboat was among the top 10 for "most charm" in the West.
+It has a rich Western history replete with cowboys, ranches

 and horses.
 It’s often called Ski Town, U.S.A. due to the fact that it was produced more

 Olympians than any other town in the country.
 None other than Billy Kidd calls Steamboat home!
 He was the first American to win an alpine medal when he came in 2nd in the mens slalom at the 1964 Innsbruck Olympic games.
 He serves as director of skiing at Steamboat.

 With an average annual snowfall of 360" - one of the most among Colorado ski resorts, you'll find plenty of great skiing (Trail Maps)!
 Steamboat is a paradise for intermediate skiers!
 Many of the single black runs are also great for strong intermediate riders.
 If you're a rider or a free-style skier, put your skills to the test on the Mavericks Superpipe, a 500' long, 56'-wide half-pipe with 18' walls.
 The adjacent terrain park offers a variety of rails, and a miniature version of the Superpipe with 5' walls - perfect for novices!
 The mix of trails by ability is: 14% Beginner, 42% Intermediate, and 44% Advanced, with the longest run, “Why Not”, just over three miles.
 Those skiers looking for "fresh tracks" can head out "cat skiing" with "Steamboat Powdercats."